 WARNING: This medication can decrease your body's ability to fight an infection.
 This effect can lead to very serious (possibly fatal) infections (such as fungal infections, bacterial infections including tuberculosis).
-You should have a tuberculosis (TB) skin test before and during treatment with this medication.
-Also tell your doctor your medical history, especially of past/recent/current infections.
+Tell your doctor your medical history, especially of past/recent/current infections.
 You should also tell your doctor if you have lived or traveled in areas where certain fungal infections (such as coccidioidomycosis, histoplasmosis) are common or if you have been near someone with tuberculosis.
 Areas where these types of fungal infections are commonly found include the Ohio and Mississippi River valleys and the southwestern United States.
-See Side Effects section for symptoms of infections to watch out for, and seek immediate medical attention if you develop any of these symptoms.

-Though it is very unlikely to happen, there is a risk (especially in children/teens/young adults) of developing cancer (such as lymphoma, skin) due to this medication or due to your medical condition.
+Though it is very unlikely to happen, there is a risk (especially in children/teens/young adults) of developing cancer (such as lymphoma, skin cancer) due to this medication or due to your medical condition.
 Discuss the risks and benefits of treatment with your doctor.
-Tell your doctor immediately if you develop symptoms such as unusual lumps/growths, swollen glands, swollen or painful abdomen, unexplained weight loss, persistent fever or night sweats.
+Tell your doctor immediately if you develop symptoms such as unusual lumps/growths, swollen glands, unexplained weight loss, persistent fever, or night sweats.

 USES: This medication is used to reduce pain and swelling due to certain types of arthritis (such as rheumatoid, psoriatic, and ankylosing spondylitis).
 It works by blocking a protein (tumor necrosis factor or TNF) found in the body's immune system that causes joint swelling and damage.
 By reducing joint swelling, the medication helps to reduce further joint damage and preserve joint function.
 Depending on the type of arthritis that is being treated, this drug may be used alone or in combination with another drug called methotrexate.

-HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using golimumab and each time you get a refill.
+HOW TO USE: Read the Medication Guide and Instructions for Use provided by your pharmacist before you start using golimumab and each time you get a refill.
 If you have any questions regarding the information, consult your doctor or pharmacist.

 Use this medication exactly as prescribed.
-This drug is given by injection under the skin of the thigh, abdomen, or upper arm, usually once a month, or as directed by your doctor.
+This drug is given by injection under the skin of the thigh, abdomen, or upper arm as directed by your doctor, usually once a month.
+If you are using this medication to treat ulcerative colitis, your doctor may prescribe a different schedule/higher dose at the start of your treatment.
+Carefully follow your doctor's directions for using this medication.
 Learn all preparation and usage instructions in the product package.
 Never shake this product.
 Doing so may decrease the effectiveness of the drug.

 Remove this medication from the refrigerator and leave it at room temperature for 30 minutes before injecting.
 Do not warm up this medication any other way such as by heating in the microwave or placing in hot water.